vutran1710/PyrateLimiter/README.md

 #### PostgresBucket

 Postgres is supported, but you have to install `psycopg[pool]` either as an extra or as a separate package.
+The PostgresBucket currently does not support async.

 You can use Postgres's built-in **CURRENT_TIMESTAMP** as the time source with `PostgresClock`, or use an external custom time source.